Explore the power of Clojure protocols for abstraction and polymorphism, and learn how to define and implement them effectively.

 functions are implemented specifically for rectangles.

-Implementing with extend-protocol
+extend-protocol

-(defrecord Circle [radius])
+§(defrecord Circle [radius])

 (extend-protocol Shape